photomultiplier/PirateBounties/README.md

   emperors - a quite resource intensive task if your server has many players.
 Also keep in mind that any player can update his position on the leaderboard by simply reconnecting to the server.
+- `rewards`: a list of numbers.
+Lists all bounty thresholds to be rewarded.

 ### Category `events`